XimeraProject/ximeraExamples/README_testing.md

 Switched to a new branch 'test-link'
 ```

-* Setup the test/development version:
+* Setup the to be tested/changed ximeraLatex version:
   * if testing a dockerimage, update config.txt(local PC) or docker_compose.yml (in Codespace)
-     * if you need to change the contents of the dockerimage, use xmlatex copySettingLocal to create a .ximera_local
+     * if you need to try a fix to the contents of the dockerimage, use can use 'xmlatex copySettingsLocal' to create a .ximera_local with the ximealatex contents from the current image.
   * if testing an existing ximeraLatex branch (perhaps on a clone somewhere) : check it out in .ximera_local
   * if making new changes to ximeraLatex: fork, clone, and checkout a new branch